 At Wave Broadband we take your privacy seriously and we want you to know our policies.
 This Policy will give you an overview of those policies and how we will apply them in specific situations.

 The Cable Communications Policy Act of 1984 (the “Cable Act”) contains restrictions on the collection, disclosure and retention by cable operators of personally identifiable information about subscribers to cable television or certain other services.
-Other federal law also may apply to some services, including the Electronic Communications Privacy Act of 1986 (the “ECPA”).
-This Notice informs subscribers of our policies regarding personally identifiable information we obtain in the course of providing our services that are subject to the privacy provisions of the Cable Act.
+Other federal and state laws regarding privacy and personal information also may apply to Wave Broadband’s practices, including the Electronic Communications Privacy Act of 1986 (the “ECPA”) and the California Consumer Protection Act of 2018 (“CCPA”).
+This Policy informs subscribers of our policies regarding the personal information we obtain in the course of providing our services.
 Those services currently consist of our video programming service, our Internet access service, our telephone service (including our voice over Internet Protocol telephone service).
 Not all of these services may be available in your local cable system.
-Our policies are intended to conform to the requirements of the Cable Act, the ECPA and other applicable law.
-The term “Wave Broadband,” “we,” “our” or “us” refers to any company that is controlled by WaveDivision Holdings, LLC, a Delaware limited liability company, and through which you subscribe to any cable or other service covered by the privacy provisions of the Cable Act or other laws mentioned in this Notice.
+Where appropriate, our policies are intended to conform to the requirements of the Cable Act, the ECPA, the CCPA, and other applicable law.
+The term “Wave Broadband,” “we,” “our” or “us” refers to any company that is controlled by WaveDivision Holdings, LLC, a Delaware limited liability company, and through which you subscribe to any cable or other service covered by the privacy provisions of the Cable Act or other laws mentioned in this Policy.

-This notice tells you our policies regarding the kinds of personally identifiable information we collect and:
+This Policy tells you our practices regarding the categories of personal information we collect including:

 - How we use that information;

 - The nature, frequency and purpose of any disclosure we may make of that information and the types of persons and entities to which the disclosure may be made;

 - The period during which we will keep that information;